 There are many non-tangibles that play into the cohesiveness of elders working together as a team of shepherds.
 We recommend the candidate (and the existing elders if they haven't already) use of one of the many excellent leadership or team profile tools available online.
-DISC Profile1 is one that is particularly helpful.
+DISC Profile13 is one that is particularly helpful.
 Individuals will discover their personality and leadership temperament, which will help them understand and appreciate each other's differing leadership styles.
-This will aid in the elders' learning to work effectively together.
+This will help elders learn to work effectively together.